How do you manage stress with diabetes type 2?

 A review on How Stress Contributes to the Development of Type 2 Diabetes discusses the consistent evidence on the link between stress and Type 2 diabetes.

 It supports the hypothesis that stress-related factors are a cause of type 2 diabetes.
-The review further suggested that considering stress management and accessing psychosocial factors may help in preventing type 2 diabetes.
+The review further suggested that considering stress management and accessing psychosocial factors may help prevent type 2 diabetes.

 Another article in Pubmed says that stress is a potential contributor to chronic hyperglycemia in diabetes.
-Stress has major effects on metabolic activity, it releases various hormones that elevate blood glucose levels.
+Stress has major effects on metabolic activity; it releases hormones that elevate blood glucose levels.
 Stress-induced elevation of glucose cannot be metabolized properly, thus causing more damage!

-Stress is a proven parameter in increasing obesity and obesity is linked to raised risk of type 2 diabetes.
+Stress is a proven parameter in increasing obesity, and obesity is linked to a raised risk of type 2 diabetes.
 It not only increases the risk of diabetes but also worsens the pre-existing condition.
-That’s why exercise, particularly walking is recommended for patients suffering from diabetes.
+That’s why exercise, mainly walking, is recommended for diabetic patients.

 Also Read: Essential oil for stress and anxiety